FranzEricSchneider/flow_videos/README.md

 # Mass Estimation from Flow Videos

-Analysis of videos of flow
+Analysis of videos of flowing material.

 ## Project overview